 It gives you a greater appreciation for where you come from

-I learned a lot during my time as an expat, but number one was how lucky I was to come from somewhere like Australia.
+I learned a lot as an expat, but number one was how lucky I was to come from somewhere like Australia.

 The more I travel around the country, the more I fall in love with it.
 The culture.
 The wildlife.
 The land itself.